-Here is a quick breakdown of each branch of the Ultimate Brainstorming IQ Matrix:
+Here is a quick breakdown of each branch of the Ultimate Brainstorming mind map.

-- Advantages of Brainstorming: The first branch of this map walks you through some of the main advantages of brainstorming on both a personal and a company-wide level.
-However, these benefits are not just limited to organizations.
-Each individual who goes through the process of brainstorming can gain similar value from this process.
+- Advantages of Brainstorming: The first branch of this map walks you through some of the main advantages of brainstorming on a personal and a company-wide level.
+These benefits are, however, not just limited to organizations.
+Every individual who goes through the process of brainstorming can gain similar value.

-- Executing the Brainstorming Session: The third branch explores the process of how to successfully execute a brainstorming session.
+- Executing the Brainstorming Session: The third branch of this map explores the process of how to successfully execute a brainstorming session.
 Two key components of this process include outlining the ground rules for brainstorming and putting together a session structure and theme for the day.
-This structure typically involves five steps starting with the statement of the problem that lays down the groundwork for what’s to come.
+This structure typically involves five steps starting with the statement of the problem, which lays down the groundwork for what’s to come.

-- Brainstorming Activities: The final branch of this map explores just a few of the many activities you can use throughout the brainstorming session.
-You would initially begin the session with a few Ice-Breaker activities that are used for connecting participants; for setting expectations; and for getting started with brainstorming.
-Then afterwards you can typically get into the more involving brainstorming activities that sit at the core of the session.
-Two brainstorming activities explored within the map include the Fishbone Diagram and Post-Up.
-Many more activities are included within Arthur Kaptein’s Ultimate Brainstorming book.
+- Brainstorming Activities: The final branch of this map explores just a few of the many activities you can use during a brainstorming session.
+Typically, you would begin the session with a few Ice-Breaker activities that are used for connecting participants, for setting expectations, and for getting started with brainstorming.
+Then afterward, you can typically get into the more involving brainstorming activities that will become the focus of the session.
+Two brainstorming activities explored within this mind map include the Fishbone Diagram and Post-Up.
+Many more activities are included in Arthur Kaptein’s Ultimate Brainstorming

 The brainstorming process is something that takes time and effort.
-It is something that also requires a company wide commitment to the process.
-However, the more time put into brainstorming, the more you and your organization will gain from this process to help you solve organization-wide problems and/or develop new ideas for the next breakthrough product or service.
-The time you put into this process will undoubtedly pay you back far more than the initial investment in saved time, money and breakthrough insights.
+It’s something that also requires a company-wide commitment.
+However, the more time you put into brainstorming, the more you and your organization will benefit from fresh ideas that will help increase the bottom line.

 When you purchase the Ultimate Brainstorming IQ Matrix you will receive: